stardog-union/stardog-vsc/README.md

 * Stardog: Change database
 * Stardog: Execute query
 * Stardog: Prepend prefixes
+* Stardog: Fold prefixes
-* Stardog: Collapse prefixes
+* Stardog: Unfold prefixes

 ### Connect to Stardog

-The extension stores your Stardog connection in its configuration.
+The extension stores your connection settings in your workspace settings.
 If no configuration exists, activating the extension (by opening a `.sparql` file) will prompt you for an endpoint, username, password, and database name.